-- Mandates to all persons a General Environmental Duty (Section 319) to minimise environmental harm. - Disturbing the soil and releasing sediment from worksites without taking measures to protect the environment is considered causing environmental harm. - A person must not deposit a water contaminant [including sediment] (i) in waters or (ii) in a roadside gutter or stormwater drainage, or (iii) at another place, and in a way, so that the contaminant could reasonably be expected to wash, blow, fall or otherwise move into waters, a roadside or stormwater drainage (Section 440ZG). - A person who caused or permitted an incident involving contamination of the environment that results in unlawful environmental harm must, as soon as reasonably practicable after the incident happens, take measures, to rehabilitate or restore the environment to its condition before the harm (the duty to restore the environment) (Section 319C).
+A person must not deposit a water contaminant [including sediment] (i) in waters or (ii) in a roadside gutter or stormwater drainage, or (iii) at another place, and in a way, so that the contaminant could reasonably be expected to wash, blow, fall or otherwise move into waters, a roadside or stormwater drainage (Section 440ZG).
+Measures must be taken to rehabilitate the environment to its previous condition, if any harm occurs (Section 319C).